rvesse/airline/docs/guide/practise/workshop.md

 title: Workshop - Building a Killer Command Line App with Airline
 ---

 This workshop session is designed to give you a complete introduction to the core features of Airline for creating powerful CLIs.
+This was originally written for the [Tech Exeter Conference](https://techexeter.uk) series and presented in September 2018.

+The workshop is provided as a HTML slideshow embedded below, use the arrow keys to navigate through the slides.
+You can view this in fullscreen by hitting the icon in the top left of the slides.

 ---